PERSOL HR DATA BANK in APAC

 Bonuses

-The Labor Law does not contain any provisions regarding bonuses.
-Therefore, an employer is not obligated to pay bonuses, unless the employer has a collective work agreement or an individual work agreement that contains provisions stating that the employer will pay a bonus.
+The Manpower Law does not contain any provisions regarding bonuses.
+Therefore, an employer is not obligated to pay bonuses unless the employer has a collective labor agreement or an employment agreement that contains provisions stating that the employer will pay a bonus.

 -

-In Indonesia, instead of providing bonuses, the Labor Law provides for a religious festivity allowance (Tunjangan Hari Raya [THR]).
+In Indonesia, instead of providing bonuses, the Manpower Law provides for a religious holiday allowance (Tunjangan Hari Raya [THR]).

 An employee who is employed for a period of one month or more is entitled to a prorated amount of THR in cash (Minister of Manpower and Transmigration Regulation No. 6 of 2016).

-Although the religious festivity allowance should be paid seven days in advance of each religious festivity, in practice, it is common that the allowance is paid before Idul Fitri Day.
+Although the religious holiday allowance should be paid seven days in advance of each religious festivity, in practice, it is common that the allowance is paid before Idul Fitri Day.

 General Holidays